Nebraska storm raises question: Are tornadoes, derechos now part of winter weather?

 OPPD estimates that it had 24,000 outages at the peak of the storm, far below the historic 188,000 outages that occurred with a July windstorm.

 Jodi Baker, spokeswoman for OPPD, said one reason there were fewer outages with this storm was the lack of leaves on trees.
 There was less weight to pull tree limbs to the ground.
-Additionally, widespread repairs after the July storm and ongoing maintenance has shored up the system, making it more robust, she said.
+Additionally, she said, widespread repairs after the July storm and ongoing maintenance has shored up the system, making it more robust.